HP launches Omen gaming products and new Victus mainstream gaming brand

 Victus by HP

 While there are more gamers than ever, many of them are new players who jumped into games in the past year during the pandemic.
-These players dove into games during shelter-in-place because they didn’t have other things to do, and they continue with the habit even as the pandemic subsides.
+These players dove into games during shelter-in-place because they didn’t have other things to do, and they continue to play even as the pandemic subsides.
 But they have different needs than hardcore gamers.

 Victus by HP was created to introduce gamers to an accessible, yet elevated, gaming experience built with Omen’s DNA.
 As the younger sibling to the pro-ready Omen brand, Victus aims to help anybody from any background outplay the ordinary in their quest to find out what type of gamer they are.

-As the first entrant in the Victus line, the Victus by HP 16 comes with a lifestyle design featuring three color options in mica silver, performance blue, and ceramic white, all with a standard backlit keyboard printed with the font found on Omen devices.
+The Victus by HP 16, the first PC in this new line, has three color options in mica silver, performance blue, and ceramic white, all with a standard backlit keyboard printed with the font found on Omen devices.

 “Victus has a fresh look and feel and the design is more lifestyle expression,” said Angelica Yang, a content manager at HP, in a press briefing.